Stephen Eze: Queen's Park

+Return to Jamshedpur FC

+After leaving Quang Nam FC, Eze re-joined Jamshedpur.
+On 17 January 2025, Eze scored a stunning equalizer against Mohun Bagan SG.
+Picking up a pass from inside his own half, he dribbled past multiple Mohun Bagan Super Giant players, entered the penalty area, dribbled past three Mohun Bagan defenders, before finding the bottom right corner.
+The goal was nominated by the ISL for the Fan's Goal of the Week award as well.

 International career

-Eze was invited to play for the Nigera national team.
+Eze was invited to play for the Nigeria national team.
 He was named in the Super Eagles' 23-man A' team which played in the Caf CHAN 2016, led by coach Sunday Oliseh.
 Eze played all the group games, but the team was eliminated in the first round.
 His performances led to an invitation to the full Nigeria team.
-He was also in the A' team in the 2016 African Nations Championship where results improved, Nigeria progressing to the final before losing to the hosts Morocco.
+He was also in the A' team in the 2018 African Nations Championship where results improved, Nigeria progressing to the final before losing to the hosts Morocco.

 In May 2018 he was named in the preliminary 30-man squad for the 2018 World Cup in Russia; however, he did not make the final 23.